Webster Wetland Restoration in Elko New Market

-This project led by the City of Elko New Market restored a six-acre, partially drained wetland that is located in the highest tributary reach of the Vermillion River within the Vermillion River Watershed area of Scott County.
+This project led by the City of Elko New Market restored a six-acre, partially drained wetland that is located in the highest tributary reach of the Vermillion River in Scott County.
 The wetland area restored is located in an outlot owned by the City.

 There was a field tile that ran in a northwest direction installed through the middle of the wetland, running the entire length.
 This tile drained the wetland between rainfall events.
 The field tile also served as a drain for a farmed wetland further upstream on private property.
 It is unknown whether secondary tile lines connect to this tile and further drain the wetland.